Best Streaming Software for BroadcastingJune 4, 2020

 To get to a broadcast-level workflow that includes lower-thirds graphics, picture-in-picture (for over-the-shoulder newsroom visual layouts), pre-recorded content playback, crawls and logo (bug) insertion, you’ll need to consider a set of tools geared towards these features.

 The range of tools in this category are fairly limited, especially if you’re looking for just software solutions.
-If you want to buy a hardware-software combination, with multiple local camera inputs to cover multiple camera angles, you can go up to the NewTek TriCaster line or even a streaming-specific broadcast hardware solution like those sold by ATEN, Livestream, LiveU, or Teradek, or Wowza.
+If you want to buy a hardware-software combination, with multiple local camera inputs to cover multiple camera angles, you can go up to the NewTek TriCaster line or even a streaming-specific broadcast hardware solution like those sold by ATEN, Livestream, LiveU, or Teradek.

 On the software front, there are three tools that I’ve used and can recommend.